-The best fruit and veg is local, seasonal and organically grown…but that doesn’t mean it’s going to be sporting an organic label.
+The best fresh produce is local, seasonal and organically grown…but that doesn’t mean it’s going to be sporting an organic label.

 Learn about the issues facing sustainable, local food production and how to evaluate and purchase clean, sustainable produce.